itsallcode/openfasttrace-maven-plugin/README.md

 </build>
 ```

-#### Selecting the Imported ArtifactTypes
+#### Selecting the Imported Specification Items

 Sometimes you don't want to trace the whole requirement chain.
 Instead, you are interested in the consistency of a subset.
 For instance, if you need to deliver a system requirement specification to another team, your job is to assure that the document is consistent in itself.

-For those cases you can add an include list to the configuration that explicitly lists all artifact types to be imported.
+For those cases you can add an include list to the configuration that explicitly lists all artifact types or tags to be imported.
 Note that this also affects which required coverage is imported — which is exactly what you want in this situation.

+See the [OFT user guide on import options](https://github.com/itsallcode/openfasttrace/blob/main/doc/user_guide.md#import-options) for details.

+##### Select Artifact Types

 The following example configuration limits import to artifact types `feat` and `req`.